 Project Server 2019 is a copy of Project Online as of May 2018.
 The new features in Project Server 2019 are:

 More on the new Project Server 2019 features.

 Important note: So far, the functions for agile planning methods have not been included in Version 2019.
-These seem to remain reserved for the Project Online Desktop Client.
+These can be found in the new Project for the Web (Project Plan 1) and the Project Online Desktop Client (Project Plan 3).